 - Cloud Storage - A bucket used to host the startup script and other script files.

-- __Compute Engine startup script__— A startup script that installs the necessary code components on each instance.
+- Compute Engine startup script - A startup script that installs the necessary code components on each instance.
 The startup script is installed and started automatically when an instance starts.
-When the startup script runs, it in turn installs and starts code on the instance that writes values to the Stackdriver custom metric.
+When the startup script runs, it in turn installs and starts code on the instance that writes values to the Cloud monitoring custom metric.

-- __Compute Engine instance group__— An instance group that autoscales based on the Stackdriver monitoring metric values.
+- Compute Engine instance group - An instance group that autoscales based on the Cloud monitoring metric values.

-- __Custom Stackdriver Monitoring metric__— A custom monitoring metric used as the input value for Compute Engine instance group autoscaling.
+- Custom Cloud Monitoring metric - A custom monitoring metric used as the input value for Compute Engine instance group autoscaling.